YTao-Chen/FEA-T/README.md

 # FEA-T
 This repository contains implementations of FEA-T for our paper "Abandon locality: Frame-wise Embedding Aided Transformer for Automatic Modulation Recognition".

-We will upload the complete code as soon as possible after sorting and commenting.
+We will upload the complete code as soon as possible after sorting.

 ***Sept 7, 2022*** The source code of the model FEA-T